NicoVIII/QuizPresentator/README.md

 # QuizPresentator
 The goal of this project is to provide a tool to simply present a quiz.
 It should be a tool for a moderator of a quiz on a party or something similar.

+## Development
+### Used Tools
+I write the C# code for the most of the GUI and project management in "Xamarin Studio".

+The F# code is written in "Visual Studio Code" with the F#-Plugin from Ionide.

+I use "SourceTree" to manage git.

+### Used Third-Party Libraries
+* XWT

 ## Customisation
 ### Questions
 Questions can be customised via the quiz.txt file.
 Every question has to be in one line and the parameter have to be seperated by ":".